-The Moto G5S Plus is the successor to the Moto G5 Plus.
-That phone arrived less than six months earlier, making you wonder if this is Lenovo quietly shuffling a phone of which it wasn’t too proud under the sofa.
+The Moto G5S Plus is the quick-fire successor to the Moto G5 Plus, arriving less than six months after the G5.

 It's another solid hit for the series, though, with potentially-fixable camera lag the only major black mark on what is otherwise a great value, high-quality phone.